cbeck88/strict-variant/README.md

   - If an integral or floating point conversion *could* be narrowing on some conforming implementation of C++, then it is not safe.
   (So, `long` cannot be converted to `int` even if you are on a 32-bit machine and they have the same size for you, because it could be narrowing on a 64-bit machine.)
-  - Signed can be promoted to unsigned, but the reverse is not allowed (since it is implementation-defined).
+  - Signed can be promoted to unsigned, but the reverse is not allowed (since it is typically implementation-defined).
   - Conversions like `char *` to `const char *` are permitted, and standard conversions like array-to-pointer are permitted, but otherwise no pointer conversions are permitted.

 - You can force the variant to a particular type using the `emplace` template function.
 Rarely necessary in my experience but sometimes useful, and saves a `move`.